 The clock spring and steering angle sensor on most VW are integrated into one part and will have to be replaced as one unit.
+If replacing the clock spring and steering angle sensor, follow the step-by-step procedures below.

-Here are some symptoms that you may notice when you have a bad VW clock spring or steering angle sensor.
+Here are some symptoms you may notice when you have a bad VW clock spring or steering angle sensor.

 Depending on which part fails, you may notice one of these problems or may have several issues.